SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    Use the code in this notebook to explore sales order data.
     ```

-1. Click anywhere in the notebook outside of the cell to exit editing mode and view the rendered markdown.
+1. Click anywhere outside the cell in the notebook to exit editing mode and view the rendered markdown.

     ![](./Images2/1/t2-6.png)